- 17th District

 - If you have to rig elections to win, #YourIdeasSuck

 Redistricting is the process by which we use census data to redraw Pennsylvania’s state legislative boundaries to reflect shifts in population every ten years.
 Redistricting is mandated by federal law, and the method we use is taken from our state’s constitution (Article II, Section 17).

-Ideally, legislative redistricting should be free of political influence, and should not give an advantage to one party over another.
-However, through the process known as Gerrymandering, redistricting is used in Pennsylvania to protect incumbent legislators and create permanent party majorities.
+Legislative redistricting should be free of political influence, and should not give an advantage to one party over another.
+However, through the process known as gerrymandering, redistricting is used in Pennsylvania to protect incumbent legislators and create permanent party majorities.

 Learn More about Legislative Redistricting: